yuhang2685/Demo-SpringMVC/README.md

 Big Picture:
 - index.jsp is the start page of the web site where it has access to requests for web services;
-- web.xml specifies servlets information including names, types and url-patterns for handling requests;
+- web.xml specifies servlets information including names, types and url-patterns;
 - dispatch-servlet.xml has the file name begin with the servlet name specified in web.xml.
   It contains the online schema for servlet and the package where the CONTROLLERs are located;
 - MathController.java contains the methods annotated by @RequestMapping